Amplitude of Coulomb scattering for charged scalar field in de Sitter spacetime: Scattering amplitude

+Let us make some comments about the cross section calculated with our amplitude.
 In the theory of quantum fields from Minkowski space the problem of calculating cross section is solved defining the probabilities of transition in unit of time.
-In our case the situation is complicated because our amplitude contain factors that broken the momentum conservation law.
-The terms from our amplitude that contain unit step functions don't allow us to define the probability of transition in unit of time as in flat space case.
-Only the delta Dirac terms $\delta(p_{f}-p_{i})$ allow us to define one probability of transition in unit of time $\frac{dP_{l}}{dt}=\frac{d|A_{l}|^{2}}{dt}\frac{d^{3}p_{f}}{(2\pi)^{3}}$ (we attach the indices $l$ to our probability to point out that the dependence of time is linear) which in our case give:
+The probability of transition in unit of time divided by incident flux is the cross section \cite{B7}.
+In our case the situation is complicated because our amplitude contains momentum non-conserving terms.
+In Minkowski theory an essential role in the treatment when we deal with finitely extended wave is played by the energy conservation factor $\delta(E_{f}-E_{i})$.
+This factor assures that the cross section will not depend on the form of the incident wave, which clearly is not the case here.